milllkkkyyy/Nothing/README.md

 To create a character you will need dialogs which will be formatted it into a .json file.
 This is used so the game is able to process the conversation.

-Like said above you will need two files for each character:\
+You will need two files for each character:\
 [NAME]PreDialog.json\
 [NAME]PostDialog.json